gurishaansingh/Induction-Program/README.md

 We had an expert lecture by Dr. Priya Darshni Madam on "Universal Human Values."
 This lecture was very inspiring as she spoke about  Happiness and Prosperity, Three essential-( Right Understanding Relationship Physical Facility),Holistic development in our life.

 #### 12:30 PM to 1:30 PM -
-We had a lunch break from
+We had a lunch break

 #### 1:30 PM to 3:30 PM -
 We had subject-wise lectures of P2P and Physics